 What should you look for in a cloud communication and collaboration platform for pharma?
 The platform should include:

 - Team messaging capabilities that allow your teams to build messaging groups on the fly to share ideas, documents, and links around projects or topics.
-Message alerts to receive immediate notification of voice and fax messages via email, SMS, and desktop and mobile apps.
+Message alerts to receive an immediate notification of voice and fax messages via email, SMS, and desktop and mobile apps.

-- Cloud voice that gives you one number across all devices—computer, smartphone, or tablet.
+- Cloud voice gives you one number across all devices—computer, smartphone, or tablet.
 Look for features such as extensions, call forwarding, call delegation, and the ability to shift ongoing calls to other devices.

-- Video and audio meetings that enable you to connect and collaborate on any device.
+- Video and audio meetings enable you to connect and collaborate on any device.
 Look for HD audio and video, and cloud telepresence to stream video from conference rooms.

 - A collaborative contact center that enables efficient omnichannel routing, real-time collaboration ability, workforce optimization, and analytics.

-- Internet fax that enables you to send and receive faxes from your computer, mobile device, Microsoft Outlook, cloud storage providers (such as Dropbox), and more.
+- Internet fax enables you to send and receive faxes from your computer, mobile device, Microsoft Outlook, cloud storage providers (such as Dropbox), and more.

 - A centralized app that integrates the above features in one place, so you can easily switch modes of communication between desktop and mobile.